 Wordfence scans file contents for malicious URLs which may be used by attackers in various ways, such as downloading additional malicious files within malware, or they may be served to visitors in malware or spam campaigns.

 Scan posts for known dangerous URLs and suspicious content

-This scan is extremely valuable in preserving your site reputation and avoiding a search penalty in Google.
-The links that appear in each of your posts are indexed by Google, and if you are linking to a site that is blacklisted by Google, then your site will likely fall in the search rankings and your own site may be blacklisted for acting as an intermediary in the distribution of malware.
-So, we strongly recommend that site owners enable this scan.
+This scan is extremely valuable in preserving your site’s reputation and avoiding a search penalty in Google.
+The links that appear in each of your posts are indexed by Google, and if you are linking to a site that is blocklisted by Google, then your site will likely fall in the search rankings and your own site may be blocklisted for acting as an intermediary in the distribution of malware.
+We strongly recommend that site owners enable this scan.

 Scan comments for known dangerous URLs and suspicious content

 This scans all your comments by directly accessing your database and scanning the comments table.
 It checks comments that are in a published state for known malicious URLs and other patterns that indicate an infection.
 As with the posts scan above, we do a full scan every time this scan is performed because the list of known dangerous URLs is constantly changing, so even if a comment has not changed, we need to re-verify that any URLs it contains are clean.